-

 - Developing clinically relevant animal models to study the progression of brain tumors.

-The research team studies the most common and aggressive brain cancer — glioblastoma — which has a high recurrence rate and dismal prognosis, with only 3.3% of patients surviving five years.
+The research team studies glioblastoma, the most common and aggressive brain cancer.
+Glioblastoma has a high recurrence rate and dismal prognosis, with only 3.3% of patients surviving five years.

 In particular, the research group studies tumor-propagating cells that comprise a minority population of highly tumorigenic clones.
-These cells display stemness features and are believed to be brain tumor initiating cells (BTICs).
-BTICs are the most aggressive and malignant tumor-propagating cells and are believed to be the main culprits of therapy resistance and recurrence seen in patients today.
+These cells display stemness features and are believed to be brain tumor initiating cells.
+Brain tumor initiating cells are the most aggressive and malignant tumor-propagating cells.
+They are believed to be the main culprits of therapy resistance and recurrence seen in patients today.